toepump/toepump.nvim/README.md

   - If you want to write Typescript, you need `npm`
   - If you want to write Golang, you will need `go`
   - etc.

+> [!TIP]
+> run `:checkhealth` from within `neovim` to see if your environment is missing major dependencies.
+Errors should be addressed while warnings may often be ignored depending on your use case.

 > [!NOTE]
 > See [Install Recipes](#Install-Recipes) for additional Windows and Linux specific notes